cprimera/UDeltio/Phase2/Process.md

   - **Arguments against it**: We should follow a cleaner approach and retrieve it from something more general, like current user endpoint as we will need it anyways
   - **Decision**: Time constraint is a serious issue.
 We will create the endpoint now and update it later

+#### Meeting 4
+*Friday Oct 31th, in person meeting at UTM (Sprint 2 review)*

+- **Sprint 2 Review**:
+  - All issues based on user stories marked for first release are implemented
+  - In addition, authentication support was added to the frontend
+  - Extra user story (removing board from favourites) was addressed and the respective feature was added
+  - **Conclusion**: Planning and splitting up responsibilities worked out well

 ### Daily Scrum Highlights